Buy A License Renew Your Boat Registration Pay Fines/Restitution

 5. Approach: Describe the approach to be used in meeting the objectives including a timeline of significant milestones.

 4. Budget narrative: Explain and justify all requested budget items/costs.
 Demonstrate a clear connection between costs and the proposed project activities.
 Describe resources you used to develop cost estimates for the project.
 Include the source(s) of matching funds and other partner contributions.
-If the project will generate income, the methodology should be included.
+Income generated from the project can only be used for maintenance and operation of the project.
+The application must address the potential for income generation.
 Also include the useful life of the project.
 An example budget narrative is included within the online application.

 5. Assurance forms: These documents include general regulations associated with federal funding and construction specific regulations related to federal funding.
 These forms are provided within the online application.